 Hiking on winter trails can be magical.
 It’s quiet and serene, you can see for miles on a good day, and it’s great exercise during the cold months.

-However, a day hike in the cold and snow is something that requires more thought and planning than fair-weather hiking.
-So does winter camping.
+However, a day hike in the cold and snow requires more thought and planning than a fair-weather hiking or camping trip in warmer months.

 Hiking in the Winter

 Winter hiking is different from warm weather (or even slightly cool weather) hiking.
 The environment is different and your body reacts differently, too.